gega/zerofs/README.md

 ```

 Performs background flash erases while in **READ mode**.
 Does not block reads, but must complete before switching to WRITE mode.
+The underlying flash driver is expected to handle the background flash operation if supported by the chip.

 # Third-party components